 The Bolshevik Revolution takes place on 6 November.
 Lenin and his followers take control of first Saint Petersburg and then the whole country.
 Following the revolution, Russia drops out of the First World War.
 Stalin is made commissar (minister) of nationalities in the new communist administration.

 1918 - From March the Bolsheviks refer to themselves as Communists.
 Their party is the Communist Party.

-1922 - Stalin takes charge of the whole party administration when he is given the newly created post of general secretary of the Central Committee, a position that gives him control over party appointments and allows him to develop his power base.
-He will consolidate his influence further by spying on his colleagues, a tactic that will become a hallmark of his dictatorship.
+1922 - Stalin is given the newly created post of general secretary of the Central Committee.
+The position places him in control of party appointments and allows him to develop his power base.
+He consolidates his influence further by spying on his colleagues, a tactic that becomes a hallmark of his dictatorship.